 It is projected that the state of Wisconsin will experience growth as its tech sector is still a strong interest in a combination of both public initiatives and private investments that continue to have an interest in this growing sector.

 There’s also been a goal set to connect universities with other private companies to increase opportunities for each.

 The increase in the number of start-up investments made in the state of Wisconsin is likely reflective of the overall growth in venture capital investments overall.
 Generally speaking there has been an increase in the pace of venture capital investments on a nationwide basis.
-This may be a contributing factor to the growth of investments made in the state of Wisconsin.
+This may be a contributing factor to the growth of investments made in the state of Wisconsin and Wisconsin title loans.
 For example, $33 billion has been raised within the first quarter of the year which completely surpassed the $30 billion mark that was raised during all of 2013.
 Of this 6.1 billion has been allocated to the software development sector.

 The nationwide growth in start-up investments has been driven by an increase in IPO markets that has taken an interest in venture-backed companies.
 This, in conjunction with the rise of start-ups in almost every region of the country, resulted in more and more players who have joined the venture-capital game.